orlowdev/orlove.dev/content/blog/2020/07/10/functional-vs-nonfunctional-requirements/index.md

 ## Requirement

 We can envision many things regarding the code we produce (and we do), but there are people who are more qualified to decide what is needed and what is not.
 Users, of course.
 This is why so many websites and applications ask us if we like stuff or not, bombard us with feedback request emails, and, generally, do their best to get the most.
-The feedback drives improvement of the software, making it closer and closer to what users would expect from it.
+The feedback drives improvement of the software, making it closer to what users would expect from it.

-This feedback needs to be analysed and translated into a set of actionable items.
+The feedback needs to be analysed and translated into a set of actionable items.
 The process and the people involved are out of the scope of this post.
-So, let's just imagine a black box that accepts information and returns us a list of _requirements_.
+So, let's just imagine a black box that accepts information and returns a list of _requirements_.

-To better understand, what a requirement is, let's refer to the definition:
+To better understand, what a requirement is, let's refer to the [Wikipedia](https://wikipedia.org) definition:

-> Requirement is a singular documented physical or functional need that a particular design, product or process aims to satisfy. - from Wikipedia
+> Requirement is a singular documented physical or functional need that a particular design, product or process aims to satisfy.

 Although this definition defines, it is not as complete as it could be.
 If you need something to be defined, and it comes from the realm of software engineering, you should take a look at BABOK [^1] IEEE [^2] 160.12-1990 [^3]: